Neonatologist singer-songwriter Rich Krueger

-University of Chicago neonatologist moonlights as singer-songwriter and threatens to become overnight sensation after decades on fringe
+University of Chicago doctor moonlights as singer-songwriter and threatens to become overnight sensation after decades on fringe

 By Ted Cox